frenetic-lang/frenetic/guide/04-OxMonitor.md

 `match_http_responses`, which you have already calculated.

-Finally, you need a `stats_reply` function that will handle the stats responses from the switch and calculates the sum of the two counters.
+Finally, you need a `stats_reply` function that will handle the stats responses from the switch and calculate the sum of the two counters.
 We've provided one below:

 ```ocaml